pydicom/pydicom/README.md

 It is designed to let you
 manipulate data elements in DICOM files with python code.

-Limitations -- the main limitation of the current version is that _compressed_ pixel data (e.g. JPEG) cannot be altered in an intelligent way as it can for uncompressed pixels.
-Files can always be read and saved, but compressed pixel data cannot easily be modified.
+Limitations -- for files with _compressed_ pixel data, pydicom can decompress it (with additional libraries installed) and allow you to manipulate the data, but can only store changed pixel data as uncompressed.
+Files can always be read and saved (including compressed pixel data that has not been modified), but once decompressed, modified pixel data cannot be compressed again.

 Documentation
 -------------